 What is credit card processing?

 Credit card processing is the system that enables businesses to accept credit card payments from their customers.
-By facilitating easy, secure transactions, credit card processing broadens the range of payment options available to customers and increases sales.
+By facilitating easy, secure transactions, credit card processing broadens the range of payment options available to customers and increases sales for businesses.

 Key components of credit card processing

-Credit card processing involves several components that work together.
-Here is an overview of the main players involved:
+Credit card processing involves several different components.
+Here are the main players involved:

 Cardholder